Contact me for feedback or questions! I reply to everyone.

 Avoid stating seriously contested assertions as facts.
 If different reliable sources make conflicting assertions about a matter, treat these assertions as opinions rather than facts, and do not present them as direct statements.

-Their About page (archive) also contains this gem:
+Their About page (archive) (MozArchive) also contains this gem:

 Editors' opinions and beliefs and unreviewed research will not remain.